In a mental health crisis? Call or text 988. Emergency: 911.

 Some people arrive after years of trying to explain why they are still not well.

-They have taken the pill.
-They have changed the dose.
-They have sat in the chair, week after week, talking through what hurt.
-They have pushed through work, hidden symptoms from family, held a loved one through episodes that scared everyone.
+You have taken the pill.
+Changed the dose.
+Sat in the chair, week after week.
 None of that history is a character judgment.
-It is information.
+It is information, and it is where we start.

 Prior treatment, reframed